 The type of hip replacement surgery you have will depend upon your individual needs.
 Your specialist will advise the best course of action for you.

-Total hip replacement
+Total hip replacement operation

 This is the most common operation which involves removal of the hip joint.
-Total hip replacement can sometimes be referred to as hip arthroplasty.
-In this operation, the painful or worn-out joint is replaced with an artificial joint (implant).
+Total hip replacement surgery can sometimes be referred to as hip arthroplasty.
+In this operation, the painful or worn-out joint is replaced with an artificial hip joint (implant).
 In this type of surgery the whole joint is replaced, giving a new femoral head (ball) and acetabulum (socket).

 Partial hip replacement is an option if only part of the hip joint is damaged.
 In this procedure, the femoral head (ball) is replaced.
 A common reason for this can be a fracture, where the socket remains intact but the ball needs to be replaced.
 It is not used for treating hip osteoarthritis.